DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/sorting.md

 ## Using Sorting with Grouping

 You can use the DataGrid's sorting and grouping features simultaneously.
 When using sorting and grouping plugins togehther, pay your attention to the order of plugins in the DataGrid container component.
-To allow an end-user to change sorting options of grouped columns by clicking the items of the group panel, set the `sortingEnabled` property of the `GroupingPanel` plugin to true.
+To allow an end-user to change sorting options of grouped columns by clicking the items of the group panel, set the `allowSorting` property of the `GroupingPanel` plugin to true.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/sorting/local-group-sorting)